NT written off vehicle register

 You must notify the MVR if your vehicle is written off so it can be recorded in the NT written-off vehicle register.

-This applies to all vehicles 15 years old or less (except trailers less than 4.5 tonnes and all plant based special purpose vehicles).
+This applies to all vehicles 15 years old or less (except trailers not more than 4.5 tonnes aggregate trailer mass and all plant based special purpose vehicles).

 A vehicle is considered to be written off if it is assessed as a total loss.

 Total loss is when the cost to salvage and repair the vehicle would be more than the fair market value of the vehicle at the time it was damaged.